-An air compressor works by pulling air from the surrounding environment into its storage tank, compressing the air, and keeping it under pressure until the air is released through a pneumatic tool—like a nail gun or paint sprayer—in powerful bursts or a steady stream.
-They can range from small, portable models that are great for inflating sports equipment, bike tires, or car tires, to large, 60-gallon tanks for continuous air pressure for spray painting projects.
+An air compressor pulls air from the surrounding environment and jams it into its storage tank.
+It stores the air under pressure until it’s released through a pneumatic tool—like a nail gun or paint sprayer—in powerful bursts or a steady stream.

-- BEST BANG FOR THE BUCK: California Air Tools CAT-1P1060S Air Compressor
+- BEST BANG FOR THE BUCK: California Air Tools 1P1060S Portable Air Compressor

-- BEST FOR SPRAY-PAINTING: California Air Tools 10020C Air Compressor
+- BEST FOR SPRAY PAINTING: California Air Tools 10020C Quiet Air Compressor

-- BEST FOR LARGE PROJECTS: Quincy QT-54 Lubricated Reciprocating Air Compressor
+- BEST FOR LARGE PROJECTS: Quincy QT-54 Splash Lubricated Air Compressor

-What to Look for When Buying a Home Air Compressor
+What to Look for When Choosing a Home Air Compressor

-Before buying a new air compressor, take a few minutes to educate yourself on a few of the essential features to consider and how your project or usage determines the type of air compressor you need.
+Before you buy a new air compressor, take a few minutes to learn about the essential features to consider and how a project or usage determines the type of air compressor that might best fit the job.